 There’s also a rumor that Tiffany & Co. employees are eligible for an employee discount — We’ve read that it’s as much as 30% off everything except diamonds and even up to 50% off on a certain number of items per year.
 However, we were unable to independently verify this estimate with an employee directly so this may or may not be entirely true.

 OK, so you’re not in the military and don’t have a friend that works at a Tiffany store, and you’re low on cash, but you or your fiancée are still dreaming of that Tiffany ring… what to do?
 You may want to take a look at Tiffany’s upgrade policy.
 While it’s not technically a “buy-back” program, Tiffany will take back and let you upgrade any previously purchased, eligible engagement ring for store credit that you can use on a purchase of a new ring.
 That means you can buy what you can afford today and save up for something bigger and better in the future.
 Just keep in mind that if you qualify, they will give credit that is equal to your original purchase price, not for the current price of that exact same ring.
 And as you probably can guess, prices historically go up just about every year.

-What are you planning on picking up a Tiffany’s?
-Are you shopping for yourself or a loved one?
-Let us know in the comments below.
+What are some of your favorite jewelry pieces at Tiffany?
+Are you planning on buying for yourself or for your significant other?
+Let us know in the comments below!